Ellinor Flor: Career

 On graduating, she first designed imaginative hats.

-In response to a request in 1985 for new designs for machine-knitted clothes from the Housekeeping Centre in Selbu Municipality, Flor's knitted dress "Rosa heimafrå" proved to be an outstanding success.
-She was able to continue creating a wide selection of excitingly new knitted clothes for women.
-Thanks to their spectacular and somewhat exclusive look, she quickly gained a reputation as a ground-breaking innovator of Norway's knitting tradition.
+In response to a request in 1985 for new designs for machine-knitted clothes from the Housekeeping Centre in Selbu Municipality, Flor designed a knitted dress "Rosa heimafrå" and created designs for new knitted clothes for women.
+These designs aligned with Norway's knitting tradition.

 In the 1990s, she designed costumes for the voluntary aid corps at the Lillehammer Olympic Games and for guides in the tourist industry.
 In 1997, she designed costumes for Bertil Palmar Johansen ballets Tiden bygger byen and Hjerter Dame til Ringve.
 In connection with her 50th birthday, she arranged her first retrospective show at the National Museum of Decorative Arts in Trondheim.
 She published two books: Rosa heimafrå (1991), which covers the renewal of Norwegian knitting, and Diva Donna Darling (1993) about hats.

 Ellinor Flor's works are in the collections of the Oslo, Bergen and Trondheim art museums, the Nordnorsk Kunstmuseum in Tromsø and De Sandvigske Samlinger in Lillehammer.